hazadus/nuxt-trello-board/README.md

 ## ToDos

-- 💡 "Add new column" button.
+- 📌 "Add new column" button.
-- 💡 Handle task card cloning: change `id`, `createdAt` for cloned cards.
+- 📌 Handle task card cloning: change `id`, `createdAt` for cloned cards.
 See Sortable.js docs on how to do it.
-- 💡 Add Stores (local storage).
+- 📌 Add Stores (local storage).

 ## Ideas

-- "Favorites" column (computed)
+- 💡 "Favorites" column (computed)
+- 💡 "Soft" delete
-- Tags for tasks
+- 💡 Tags for tasks
-- Comments for tasks
+- 💡 Comments for tasks
-- Image attachments
+- 💡 Image attachments
-- File attachments
+- 💡 File attachments

 ## Done
+- 🚀 Edit column title
 - 🚀 Exclude checkboxes, star buttons from `tab` traverse (in Firefox, at least).